2018-2019 Graduate Mentoring Research Assistantship

 - mentor at least one undergraduate in research throughout the award period;

-- take all required trainings including RCR and mentor training;
+- take all required trainings including RCR and at least two mentor trainings;

 - enroll full-time in a graduate program at UAF or UAS throughout the payment period;